We may not be able to help with your alcohol breath but we can help with your hangover.

 - Drink Moderately

 Moderate drinking can help lessen the smell of alcohol.
-Sticking to a few shots or bottles of beer can be a viable option when it comes to maintaining your freshness.
+Stick to a few shots or bottles of beer (that means no drinking games).

 - Avoid Mixtures